jtcasablanca/workbench-example-agentic-rag/README.md

 #### Modifying the Application

 * Directly within the app you can:
-   * Change the prompts for the different components, e.g. the hallucination grader, directly within the front end.
+   * Change the prompts for the different components, e.g. the hallucination grader.
    * Change the webpages and pdfs you want to use for the context in the RAG.
-   * Select different endpoints rom [build.nvidia.com](https://build.nvidia.com/explore/discover) for the inference components.
+   * Select different endpoints from [build.nvidia.com](https://build.nvidia.com/explore/discover) for the inference components.
 * You can also use self-hosted endpoints that you setup yourself.
-  * *Advanced: Self-hosted endpoints using [NVIDIA Inference Microservices (NIMs)](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags)*
+  * *Advanced: Self-hosted endpoint with [NVIDIA Inference Microservices (NIMs)](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags)*
-  * *Advanced: Self-hosted endpoints with Ollama.*
+  * *Advanced: Self-hosted endpoint with [Ollama](https://hub.docker.com/r/ollama/ollama).*
 * You can also modify the application code to:
    * Add new endpoints and endpoint providers
    * Change the Gradio interface or the application.